gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Let us give an initial kick to the atom (so that the initial total velocities give the desired temperature instead of 0):
+    Let us give an initial kick to the atom so that the initial total velocities give the desired temperature of 360 K instead of 0 K as previously:

 ..  code-block:: bw